Extreme local extrema of the sine-Gordon field: Proof of the main theorem

-A consequence of the convergence in Lemma \ref{lem:convergence-Xsh} is the following result which will be needed in the course of the proof of Theorem \ref{thm:convergence-to-ppp}.
-Recall that $\Theta_{r_\epsilon}^\GFF$ denotes the set of $r_\epsilon$-local maxima of the field $\XGFFms$.
+A consequence of the convergence in Lemma \ref{lem:convergence-Xsh} is the following result which is needed in the course of the proof of Theorem \ref{thm:convergence-to-ppp}.
+It states that at the local extrema of $\XGFFmseps$, we may replace the independent continuous field $X_s^{c,\epsilon}$ by its limit $X_s^{c,0}$.
+In what follows $\Theta_{r_\epsilon}^{\GFF}$ denotes the set of $r_\epsilon$-local maxima of the field $\XGFFmseps$.